Taoti/taoti-example-wp-ci/web/wp-content/mu-plugins/acf-better-search/readme.txt

 Additionally you can search for whole phrases instead of each single word of phrase.
 As a result, search will be more accurate than before.

+#### New search core

-**New search core:** We modified the code of search engine.
-Content search is now faster by about 75% (depending on the level of complexity of searched phrase)!
+We modified the code of search engine.
+Content search is now faster by about 75% *(depending on the level of complexity of searched phrase)*!

+#### Please also read the FAQ below.
+Thank you for being with us!

 == Installation ==